Carolyn Jourdan: Biography

 Bear in the Back Seat: Adventures of a Wildlife Ranger in the Great Smoky Mountains National Park is a two-part memoir with Kim DeLozier.
-It was a Wall Street Journal No. 9 bestseller in 2013 and No. 7 audio book bestseller in 2016.
+It was a Wall Street Journal No. 9 bestseller in 2013 and New York Times No. 7 audio book bestseller in 2016.
 It describes DeLozier's 32-year career dealing with wildlife.

 Her medical mystery, Out on a Limb: A Smoky Mountain Mystery (2013), was a USA Today best seller and voted a Best Kindle Book of 2014.
 The French translation of the book, Suspendue, was shortlisted for the Cognac Thriller Prize, the Prix Polar International.
 It deals with East Tennessee and the Great Smoky Mountains National Park, with an emphasis on the insular and quirky local culture.

 Jourdan's work has been translated into French, German, and Hungarian.

 Jourdan is a former Counsel to the United States Senate Committee on Environment and Public Works and the United States Senate Committee on Governmental Affairs.
 She has degrees from the University of Tennessee in Biomedical Engineering and Law.